Teague Moore

-Teague Moore (born March 24, 1976, in Pittsburgh, Pennsylvania) is an American wrestler and former coach.
+Teague Moore (born March 24, 1976) is an American wrestler and former coach.
 He is known for his capture of the 1998 NCAA Championship while at Oklahoma State University.
-He was the head coach at Clarion University of Pennsylvania before spending a decade at American University.
+He was the head coach at Clarion University of Pennsylvania, before becoming the head coach at American University.
+Moore was fired in 2021.

 As an NCAA head coach, Moore has been attributed with the founding of the First2Ten rule system used by the Association of Career Wrestlers in Tour ACW events.

 Career

-High school
+High School

-Moore was considered one of the Best High School Wrestlers of the 1990s, according to Intermatwrestle.com.
-In his years at North Allegheny High School, he was 3X All-State, 2X State Finalist, and a 1X State Champion.
+Moore was considered one of the best high school wrestlers of the 1990s, according to Intermatwrestle.com.
+In his years at North Allegheny Senior High School, he was 3X All-State, 2X State Finalist, and a 1X State Champion.
 He is also a 3X Junior Freestyle National Champion and a NHSCA Senior National Champion.

 College

 After graduation from North Allegheny, Moore went to Oklahoma State University.
 In his years at Oklahoma State, he was a 3X Big 12 Finalist, winning the Big 12 2X.
 Moore also was a 4X NCAA Qualifier, 3X NCAA All-American.
 In 1998, Teague captured the 118 lbs Division 1 NCAA Wrestling Championship with a pin over David Morgan of Michigan State University.

 While at Oklahoma State he also competed and won the 1996 Espoir (20 & under) National Championships in Freestyle at 125.5 lbs.
 He defeated Eddie Jayne of Penn State University in the finals.
 He represented the USA that summer in Seoul, South Korea on the BIG XII Conference cultural exchange.
 In 1999 he was second place at the university (24 & under) Nationals in Freestyle at 58 kg, losing to Cody Sanderson of Iowa State in the finals.